-Compounding all of these is climate change, which is already impacting on systems across south-western Australia.
-We take the view that by focussing on the stresses listed above, and other more localised and specific stresses as identified through area based plans, the ecological resilience of ecosystems will be increased and this is the most effective strategy for maximising their chances of effective adaptation to climate change.
-This approach is consistent with that advocated by Prober et al (2012) for the Great Western Woodlands and more broadly by Lindenmeyer et al (2010), and is supported by both the extensive review of recommendations for biodiversity management in the face of climate change by Heller and Zavaleta (2009) and the paleoecological analysis reported by Moritz and Arugo (2013).
+Compounding all of these is climate change, which is already impacting on systems across southwestern Australia.
+We take the view that by focussing on the stresses listed above, and other more localised and specific stresses identified through area based plans, the ecological resilience of ecosystems will be increased.
+This approach is the most effective strategy for maximising their chances of effective adaptation to climate change, consistent with that advocated by Prober et al (2012) for the Great Western Woodlands and more broadly by Lindenmayer et al (2010), and is supported by both the extensive review of recommendations for biodiversity management in the face of climate change by Heller and Zavaleta (2009) and the paleoecological analysis reported by Moritz and Arugo (2013).